This lesson will cover the following topics:

 updated variable name

-Now you can safely pass the encrypted ID through the URL without displaying sensitive information.
+You can safely pass the encrypted ID through the URL without displaying sensitive information.
 This can also be done for your Power Tables.
-You can allow your users to update their account information even when using an encrypted Account ID.
+You can allow users to update their account information even using an encrypted Account ID.

 04 Got Feedback?